triton-inference-server/tutorials/Deployment/Kubernetes/TensorRT-LLM_Autoscaling_and_Load_Balancing/README.md

 Taints and tolerations, optimized values for metrics collection, and the necessity of providing the correct URL to the deployed Prometheus server.

-#### Why Use the Triton CLI and Not Other Tools Provided by NVIDIA?

-I chose to use the new [Triton CLI](https://github.com/triton-inference-server/triton_cli) tool to optimize models for TensorRT-LLM instead of other available tools for a couple of reasons.

-Firstly, using the Triton CLI simplifies the conversion and optimization of models into a single command.

-Secondly, relying on the Triton CLI simplifies the creation of the container because all requirements were met with a single `pip install` command.

-##### Why Use a Custom Branch of Triton CLI Instead of an Official Release?

-I decided to use a custom [branch of Triton CLI](https://github.com/triton-inference-server/triton_cli/tree/jwyman/aslb-mn) because there are features this guide needed that were not present in any of the official releases available.
-The branch is not a Merge Request because the method used to add the needed features does not aligned with changes the maintainers have planned.
-Once we can achieve alignment, this guide will be updated to use an official release.

 ### Why Does the Chart Run a Python Script Instead of Triton Server Directly?

 There are two reasons: